 Once you’ve got a handle on some of the basics, make sure you thoroughly read the review for each IV or money-growing idea you have an interest in BEFORE you invest any money in them.
 Understanding WHAT you’re investing in is just as important as WHY.

-Also, be sure that you’ve read our Hitchhiker’s Guide to The Wealth Vault, which will give you some key pointers to your first steps within The Vault.
+Also, be sure that you’ve read our Hitchhiker’s Guide To M4 Insider, which will give you some key pointers to your first steps within our flagship wealth-building club.